hyperoslo/Champagne/README.md

 ## Contributing

-We would love you to contribute to Cache, check the [CONTRIBUTING](https://github.com/hyperoslo/Flamingo/blob/master/CONTRIBUTING.md) file for more info.
+We would love you to contribute to **Flamingo**, check the [CONTRIBUTING](https://github.com/hyperoslo/Flamingo/blob/master/CONTRIBUTING.md) file for more info.

 ## License